sahana-sreeram/MITFutureMakers/README.md

 ## Project 4: Digit Recognizer Part 2
 Tutorial: https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-from-scratch-for-mnist-handwritten-digit-classification/
 - To build on Project 3, I followed the tutorial to build a model evaluating the MNIST hanwriting dataset with function definitions and model evaluation to get a better sense of how the model worked and how it performed.
-I added 3 convolutional layers, which ended up increasing the models accuracy to close to 99%.
+I added 3 convolutional layers, which ended up increasing the models accuracy to 98.6%.
 The box plot and line graph in the summarize functions also helped visualize the accuracy and loss of the model.